THEWHITEBOY503/cIRC/README.md

 IRCbot is the bot of cIRC!
 It does things, like every bot does.

 ### What does it do?
-It does things.

-### But what does it DO?
-It uhh does things.

-### God damnit what does it do
 I'm adding API keys still but it does stuff like rainbow text time conversions last.fm stuff and more

-### That works for me
-Good.

 ### Where can I access IRCbot?
-IRCbot is in #general.
+IRCbot is in #general and #bots.
 Contact me to get IRCbot added to your channel.

 ## cServices Discord Server
 [Join here](https://discord.gg/5BP5UnT)